Nitrokey/nitrokey-start-firmware/doc/stop-scdaemon.rst

 communication to smartcard/token.

-Ideally, we don't need to care about ``scdaemon``, and it should everything automatically.
+Ideally, we don't need to care about ``scdaemon``, and it should handle everything automatically.
 But, there are some cases (because of bugs), where we need to talk to the daemon directly, in practice.

 How to communicate SCDAEMON